danieldavidson/SecureCodingDojo-Wiki/Running-the-training-portal.md

 #### What could go wrong
 * You see crypto.js exceptions.
 Check that you didn't leave any encrypted variables set to empty strings.
-* You cannot register.
-Keep getting invalid captcha.
-The value of `encExpressSessionSecret` is probably incorrect.
-Generate a new one using `encryptConfigs.js` and make sure you copy the entire string.

 ### Next steps